-If an individual owns one hundred percent of the securities of a business enterprise, each share is usually assigned a pro rata portion of the total equity value of the business enterprise.
+If an individual owns one hundred percent of the equity of a business enterprise, each share is usually assigned a pro rata portion of the total equity value of the business enterprise.

-If the enterprise is owned by a number of shareholders, each shareholder's block of stock may carry a very different value per share.
-The key to the value of a particular block of stock relates to the degree of "control" that block may have over key business decisions.
-As the diagram on the following page illustrates, the value of a block of securities in a business enterprise depends on the influence that block of securities has in the operations of the total business enterprise.
+If the enterprise is owned by a number of owners, each owner's block of equity may carry a very different value per share or member interest.
+The key to the value of a particular block of equity relates to the degree of "control" that block may have over key business decisions.
+As the diagram on the following page illustrates, the value of a block of equity in a business enterprise depends on the influence that block of equity has in the operations and strategy of the total business enterprise.

-The particular securities being valued must be thoroughly analyzed, since the value of a specific ownership interest in a business enterprise reflects the rights of, and restrictions on, the securities.
+The equity being valued must be thoroughly analyzed, since the value of a specific ownership interest in a business enterprise reflects the rights of and restrictions on, the equity owned.

-The analysis of the security must consider such factors as:
+The analysis of the equity must consider such factors as:

-- the voting rights of the security relating to such matters as: - o declaring cash dividends - electing directors and officers - o selling or reorganizing the business enterprise or its assets - o hiring, firing, and setting salaries - setting general business policies - preference rights over other classes of securities relating to: - o distribution of cash dividends from earnings - distribution of liquidation proceeds - voting rights - transfer rights or restrictions reflected in: - "buy-sell" agreements with the business enterprise or other stockholders which restrict the free transfer of the securities or establish a set price for the securities if certain events occur - "options" held by the corporation or other stockholders to buy the owner's stock at a set price if certain events occur - "puts" held by the owner which protect the value of the stock by allowing the stockholder to sell the stock at a set price if certain events occur - "income tax election" availability for special corporate return consolidation or avoidance of double taxation at corporate level ("S" election).
+- the voting rights of the equity relating to such matters as: - declaring cash dividends/distributions - electing directors and officers - selling or reorganizing the business enterprise or its assets - hiring, firing, and setting salaries - setting general business policies - preference rights over other classes of equity relating to: - distribution of cash dividends/distributions from earnings - distribution of liquidation proceeds - voting rights - transfer rights or restrictions reflected in: - "buy-sell" or other shareholder agreements with the business enterprise or other individual owner which restrict the free transfer of the equity, or establish a set price for the equity if certain events occur - "options" held by the company or other owners to buy the owner's stock at a set price if certain events occur - "puts" held by the owner which protect the value of the equity by allowing the owner to sell the equity at a set price if certain events occur - "income tax election" availability for special corporate return consolidation or avoidance of double taxation at corporate level ("S" election or other pass-through entity).

-Block Ranking Chart for Blocks of Stock in a Closely Held Corporation
+Block Ranking Chart for Blocks of Equity in a Closely Held Corporation